 Alexandra Hoeneisen – Project Manager

 As an educator herself, Alexandra fully understands the inherent power of experiential learning.
 Thus, she organizes and manages volunteer and tourist activities to ensure their experiences at La Hesperia are informative and memorable.
 She also writes proposals for grants through international conservation organizations to gain funding for projects carried out at the reserve.
-She attended Universidad San Francisco de Quito and graduated in natural resources management.
+She attended Universidad San Francisco de Quito and graduated in natural resources management and Education.
 Before working at La Hesperia, Alexandra guided in the Amazon basin for Kapawi Eco-Lodge and Reserve.
 Given her extensive work experience and educational background, Alexandra possesses a great wealth of information regarding a number of topics surrounding not only the ecology of the cloud forest as well as other ecosystems found throughout Ecuador, but also history, natural medicine, and anthropology.
+Due to her ten years experience as a research project advisor Alexandra is encharge to supervise the student´s projects.

-Diego Pullugando – Administrator of Personnel and Coffee Production
+Diego Pullugando – Administrator of Personnel and volunteers

 Diego was born in and now lives in Tandapi, a town near La Hesperia, but his family is originally from Baños, located in the province of Tungurahua.
 In 2013, Diego worked in an office position at the Toachi-Pilatón Hydroelectric Project, but he left that position the same year to work at La Hesperia.
 Diego loves being surrounded by natural landscapes and working outdoors, so his work at La Hesperia suits him perfectly.
 As a gregarious and outgoing individual, he also enjoys his position at La Hesperia because it offers him the opportunity to meet and befriend people from all over the world on an almost weekly basis, a unique experience that not many have the privilege to have.